Imam of Friday Prayer

-Ayatollah Jannati (in sunken niche) acts as Imam of Friday Prayer, Tehran (2016).
+Ayatollah Ahmad Jannati (in sunken niche) acts as Tehran's Friday Prayer Imam (2016).

 The Imam of Friday Prayer (امام صلاة الجمعة), or Imam Jom'a (Jumu'ah), is the person who conducts the Friday prayer in Islam and preaches related sermons.

 Qualifications to serve

 An Imam of Friday Prayer is expected to be distinguished for intellect ('Aql), faith (Iman), and righteousness.
 Traditionally, a Friday prayer imam must be male and, according to some, also of legitimate birth.
 Moreover, it is recommended (Mustahab) that the imam be eloquent, brave, watchful of prayer times, and true in his speech.

 There are many rulings (Ahkam) regarding the Friday prayer that are common across the various branches and schools of Islam, but there are differences when it comes to qualifications.
 For instance, while there is a consensus about the five conditions—adulthood, intellect, correctness in reciting, and not otherwise excluded—there are disagreements as to the requirement to be a Mo'men (believer).